 The Gold Medal is awarded to a person who has made outstanding contributions to statistics or probability, either to mathematical developments or in applied work.
 The award is normally awarded to someone still active in research.
-The recipient should be Canadian or a permanent resident of Canada, and must have made high quality research contributions to the statistical sciences in Canada.
-A recipient of the Gold Medal must be a member of the SSC.
+The recipient should be Canadian or a permanent resident of Canada, and must have made high quality research contributions to the statistical sciences in Canada; the work justifying the nomination should have been done primarily in Canada in affiliation with the Canadian statistical sciences community.
+A recipient of the Gold Medal must have been actively engaged with the wider Canadian statistical community and be a member in good standing of the SSC.

-A nomination for the Gold Medal Award consists of a recent CV of the nominee, at least four letters of support, and a suggested citation to accompany the award.
+A nomination for the Gold Medal Award consists of a nomination letter, a recent CV of the nominee, at least four letters of support, and a suggested citation to accompany the award.
+The nomination letter must make the case that the nominee has been actively engaged with the Canadian statistical community and has made high quality research contributions to the statistical sciences primarily while in Canada.
 Nominations for the Gold Medal will be considered valid for three successive competitions unless withdrawn by the nominators.
 See the nomination instructions for details.
-The deadline for nominations is January 31, 2019.
+The deadline for nominations is January 31.

 Honorary Membership in the SSC is awarded to statistical scientists, or in special circumstances other individuals, of outstanding distinction who have made exceptional contributions to the development of the statistical sciences.
 The recipient should be someone whose work for which the Honorary Membership is awarded was substantially done in Canada or has had a major impact in Canada.
 The recipient need not be a member of the SSC.